 What About the Blog?

-I can tell you that the Navy Sports Nation blog isn’t going away.
-The plan is to continue publishing content every 10 – 14 days.
-I really do enjoy writing the features.
+Though the podcast will occupy most of my time, I can tell you that the Navy Sports Nation blog isn’t going away.
+You will still see published content; just not with the same frequency.
+Some topics are better captured by writing though.
 The audio format is really cool, but sometimes there is no substitute for the written word.

 Besides, I think there are ways for the blog and the podcast to feed off each other.
 So I’ll definitely be looking to see how I can make that happen.